LukeWalter/cs2261-grading-suite/README.md

 ## Setup Instructions

 ### 1. Setup a WSL terminal
-This library uses bash scripts to do all their file manipulation, so having a terminal that allows you to use UNIX commands will make things a lot simpler.
+This library uses bash scripts to manipulation files, so having a terminal that allows you to use UNIX commands will make things a lot simpler.
 If you're on Windows, make sure you have WSL 2 enabled and have Ubuntu installed.